villekf/OMEGA-doc/docs/source/algorithms.rst

 FISTA
 ^^^^^

 Least-squares based algorithm.
-Does not support subsets!
-Can be used for any data.
+Can be used for any data and with or without subsets.
 Supports preconditioners.
-Does not support regularization.
+Does not support regularization at the moment (except the below one).

 Based on: https://doi.org/10.1137/080716542